 Impact

-Protocol::HTTP2’s inbound HPACK path does not enforce a header‑list size limit, allowing a small HTTP/2 request to inflate into a large amount of server memory.
-The headers_decode method creates a full key‑value copy for each indexed reference without running size checks, and the stream_header_block_add method appends every CONTINUATION frame without bounding the per‑stream buffer.
-Because the advertised MAX_HEADER_LIST_SIZE setting is never consulted, an attacker can send a crafted request that consumes excessive memory, potentially leading to a server crash or denial of service.
-This uncontrolled resource consumption aligns with CWE‑409.
+Protocol::HTTP2 versions before 1.13 for Perl are vulnerable to a HTTP/2 bomb because the inbound HPACK decoder does not enforce a header‑list size limit.
+A small request can inflate into a large server memory allocation.
+The headers_decode subroutine materialises a full key+value copy for each indexed reference without a running size check, while stream_header_block_add appends every CONTINUATION frame to the per‑stream buffer unbounded.
+Since the advertised MAX_HEADER_LIST_SIZE setting is never consulted during decoding, an attacker can send a crafted header payload that consumes excessive memory, potentially causing a crash or denial of service.
+This uncontrolled resource consumption reflects CWE‑409.

 Affected Systems